Myths and Legends

 The most common sprinkler system found in buildings and residences only have one head activate at a time, multiple heads may activate depending on the size of the fire; however, they all activate independent of each other.

-There is a system in which all the heads to activate.
-It is a special system that is installed in only a few locations for special applications; theatrical stages (not always), certain industrial processes, Hazardous Materials, etc. These are special systems designed to apply very large amounts of water very quickly.
+*There is a system in which all the heads activate.
+The deluge system is a special system that is installed in only a few locations for special applications; theatrical stages (not always), certain industrial processes, Hazardous Materials, etc. These are special systems designed to apply very large amounts of water very quickly.

 Fact #4 Most sprinkler systems you will encounter have only one head activate at a time and at a typical flow rate of 14-15 gallons per minute.